stoand/quins/README.md

 ## What are "Quins"?

-`Quins` are items in a list that together form a database of queryable data.
+`Quins`, or quintuplets, are items in a list that together form a database of queryable data.

 The five items of a quintuplet item: